 Console.ReadLine.
-This reads input from the console.
-When the user presses enter, it returns a string.
+This method reads input from the console—when the user presses enter, it returns a string.
 We can process this string like any other in a C# program.

-Program usage.
-C# programs will often use Console.ReadLine in a loop.
+C# programs will often use the Console.ReadLine method in a loop.
 With ReadLine() method calls we can repeatedly prompt for input.

 using System;